maartaud/frontpy/README.md

     from frontpy import main, plot_results
     ```

-2. **Set up the user parameters for detecting fronts based on the TFP method** in a dictionary.
+2. **Set up the parameters needed for detecting the cold and warm fronts inside a dictionary**.

 For example:

     ```python
     config = {